usaid-cs/yesterday-i-learned/chemistry.md

 1. In Jurassic World, two children save themselves by fixing a 20-year old Jeep.
 Trouble is, gas doesn't last that long, and nowhere does the scene show gasoline.
 1. [Rate law][youtube 18]: "Zeroth order" (`kA^0`, i.e. rate is constant `k`), "First order" (`kA^1`, i.e. doubling concentration doubles the rate), "Second order" (`kA^2`, i.e. more sensitive to rate than first order)
 1. It takes the same amount of energy to melt ice (from 0 degrees solid to 0 degrees liquid) and to heat water (from 0 degrees liquid to 70 degrees liquid).
+1. Too cold and there is no snowball, because you need the moisture.